- Tools and Safety

 And remember: If there is a job to be done, then there is most likely a tool specifically designed for that job.
 Using the right tool for the job is always safer than using an inappropriate tool.

-- The tester does NOT count against the team's budget as specified in the Challenge.
+- The Tester and weights do NOT count against the team's budget as specified in the Challenge.

-- It is NOT interference for the Team Manager or another adult to assist in construction of the tester.
+- It is NOT interference for the Team Manager or another adult to construct the Tester.

 Some challenges require additional testing equipment beyond the Structure Tester.
 This equipment will be described in the Challenge, including any rules concerning who is allowed to construct it.